Commissioner of Elementary and Secondary Education

 Rhode Island Department of Education

-Gist’s road to commissioner began in the classroom, first in Fort Worth, Texas, and then in Tampa, Fla., where she created and implemented a family literacy program across more than 100 elementary schools.
-Her focus today remains what it was more than 20 years ago: classroom teaching.
+Gist’s path to system leadership, indeed, began in the classroom, first in Fort Worth, Texas, and then in Tampa, Fla., where she created and implemented a family literacy program across more than 100 elementary schools.
+Because of that experience, her focus today remains what it was more than 20 years ago: classroom teaching.

-Those early decisions have been anything but weak-kneed.
-Gist has established a statewide exit exam to ensure that when Rhode Island students graduate from high school, their diplomas have real value.
-She pushed for a more robust evaluation system to help educators continuously improve their instructional practices and a mentorship program to provide first-year teachers with the professional support they need.
-And she implemented new policies that required a sea-change in the way teacher assignment decisions were made.
-Now qualifications and student need, not seniority, are the primary drivers.
+Those decisions have been anything but weak-kneed.
+While serving as state education commissioner in Rhode Island, Gist pushed for a statewide graduation assessment to ensure that when students graduated from high school, their diplomas had real value.
+She also established a more robust evaluation system to help educators continuously improve their instructional practices and a mentorship program to provide first-year teachers with the professional support they need.
+And she implemented new policies that required a sea-change in the way teacher hiring and assignment decisions were made, ensuring that expertise and student need, not seniority, were the primary drivers.

 “Professionalism is about being respected for the work that you do, being acknowledged for the work that you do, and being accountable for the work that you do,” Gist says.

 For her efforts, Rhode Island won $75 million in federal Race to the Top funding.
-Gist has put it to good use, creating a system that follows the growth of each student, tracking how quickly they are improving and gaps are narrowing.
-Gist also is using the grant to transform the state’s funding formula to respond to student needs, make school performance and finance data more transparent for families and incorporate technology into the classroom.
+Gist put it to good use, creating a system that follows the growth of each student, tracking how quickly they are improving and gaps in achievement and opportunity are narrowing.
+Gist also used the grant to transform the state’s funding formula to respond to student needs, make school performance and finance data more transparent for families and incorporate technology into the classroom.

-Rhode Island is winning results, too.
+That hard work won results, too.
 In 2013, the state’s fourth and eighth graders outperformed the national average in math and reading for the first time in history.
-And Gist isn’t done yet.
-She’s pushing to boost graduation rates, close achievement gaps and continue advancing the mission for the state’s students and teachers.
+She also attracted national media attention, being named one of The Atlantic’s “Big Thinkers” and to the TIME 100 list.

-Through it all, Gist keeps an upbeat, and accessible, public profile.
-Thousands of Twitter followers tune in to see what she is reading (The Power of Habit), what she loves about Rhode Island (plentiful pictures of the coast), what she’s working on (waking up at 5 a.m. for education roundtables with #EdChatRI) and even what she likes to wear.
-In a riff on the famous saying of her former home state, Gist loves the T-shirt that reads, “Don’t mess with Rhode Island either.”
+Through it all, Gist keeps an upbeat, accessible public profile.
+Her more than 10,000 followers on Twitter tune in regularly to learn what she is reading (The Power of Habit), what she appreciates about her hometown (among other things, “Tulsa’s thriving arts community!”), what she’s working on (waking up early for education roundtables on Twitter with #OklaEd) and even what music she listens to (Bruce Springsteen).

 Photo by Christopher Morris